My Account

 • Cons: Some might say that Garamond’s timelessness is just a more optimistic way of saying that it’s old; it is from the 1400s, remember?

-Garamond is especially suitable for:
+Garamond is a great resume font for:

 7. Trebuchet MS